Germany–Iran relations: Trade

 Around 50 German firms have their own branch offices in Iran, and more than 12,000 firms have their own trade representatives in Iran.
-Several renowned German companies are involved in major Iranian infrastructure projects,l especially in the petrochemical sector, like Linde, BASF, Lurgi, Krupp, Siemens, ZF Friedrichshafen, Mercedes, Volkswagen and MAN (2008).
+Several renowned German companies are involved in major Iranian infrastructure projects, especially in the petrochemical sector, like Linde, BASF, Lurgi, Krupp, Siemens, ZF Friedrichshafen, Mercedes, Volkswagen and MAN (2008).

 In 2005, Germany had the largest share of Iran's export market with $5.67 billion (14.4%).
 In 2008, German exports to Iran increased 8.9% and were 84.7% of the total German-Iranian trade volume.

 The overall bilateral trade volume until the end of September 2008 stood at 3.23 billion euros, compared to 2.98 billion euros the previous year.
 The value of trade between Tehran and Berlin has increased from around 4.3 billion euro in 2009 to nearly 4.7 billion euro in 2010.
 According to German sources, around 80% of machinery and equipment in Iran is of German origin.

 The German Chambers of Industry and Commerce (DIHK) has estimated that economic sanctions against Iran may cost more than 10,000 German jobs and have a negative impact on the economic growth of Germany.
 Sanctions would hurt especially medium-sized German companies, which depend heavily on trade with Iran.

 There has been a shift in German business ties with Iran from long-term business to short-term and from large to mid-sized companies that have fewer business interests in the US and thus are less prone to American political pressure.
 Around 100 German companies have branches in Iran and more than 1000 businesses work through sales agents, according to the German-Iranian Chamber of Industry and Commerce.